Part of course:

-2. The new car allows me to transport my large family and any guests to functions we have on a weekly basis.
-My family needs something reliable that will last a long time, and we trust buying new the most.
+2. The new car allows me to transport my large family and any guests to any place we want to go to.
+My family needs something reliable that will last a long time, and we trust buying a new car the most.
 This car would make me happy, and make me feel like all my hard work is paying off.
 It would be a nice reward.

 Determining the purchase cost is vital.
-The estimate requires research, and I will need to be as realistic as possible.
+The estimate requires research, and you will need to be as realistic as possible:

 Some drawbacks to a lease are that you do not own the asset.
 Therefore you are not building equity in the car.
 Also, there is usually a mileage restriction on the lease each year, or you will pay a fee when you return it after the lease contract is up.
 You may also be subject to a fee if the wear and tear on the vehicle is excessive.

-Individuals who like leases look to drive vehicles out of their price range, like to have a new car, and do not put excessive miles on their cars each year.
+Individuals who like leases are looking to drive vehicles out of their price range, like to have a new car every few years, and do not put excessive miles on their cars each year.

-It is valuable to know what alternatives may exist to large purchase ideas, which you may not have considered.
-Many times there are alternatives that will help you meet your needs and make you satisfied as well.
-If you have gone through questions 1-4 and you are nervous about the savings or financing commitments needed you should be open to alternatives.
-Even if you feel comfortable with the above obligations be open-minded because you just may be better off with another goal you have if you consider the alternative.
+It is valuable to know what alternatives may exist to a large purchase which you may not have considered.
+Many times there are alternatives that will help you meet your needs and make you as satisfied.
+If you have gone through questions 1-4 and you are nervous about the savings or financing commitments needed, you should be open to alternatives.
+Even if you feel comfortable with the above obligations, be open-minded because you may just be better off with another goal you have if you consider the alternative.

 5. Are there any alternatives to buying an Escalade?